kpeiruza/docker-hashtopolis-server/README.md

   kpeiruza/hashtopolis
 ```

 NOTE: `--link` has been deprecated, and may be removed from `docker` in the future.
-Additionally, these ocmmands do not deal with persistence.
+Additionally, these commands do not deal with persistence.
 If you need this, you'll have to add it where necessary using the `-v` switch.

 ## ENVIRONMENT VARIABLES